tahajavedan/mrbeast-youtube-data-pipeline/README.md

 - AWS S3 for file storage
 - AWS Lambda for data transformation
 - Amazon Redshift as the data warehouse
-- Power BI for final visualization (external step)
+- Power BI for final visualization

----

-## Notes

-- All credentials like API keys and IAM roles should be stored securely and are not included in this repository.
-- The script uses `try/except` blocks to handle API errors or S3 upload issues gracefully.
-- The flow is designed to be reusable and modular.

----

 ## Status